-How the mythology of mice eating cheese can be found on websites, but again, it’s speculation.
+How the mythology of mice eating cheese came about can be found on websites, but again, it’s speculation.
 One theory is foodstuffs were locked away to protect them, but cheese would mold if locked away, so it was hung in cheesecloth, and it was the only thing mice could get to.
 If starving, animals will eat practically anything.

 In modern times, we know how mice came to eat cheese.
 Cartoonists found that drawing a block of cheese with holes in it was very recognizable as Swiss cheese, and they could put it in traps.
 Everyone recognized it as cheese immediately, and that became a common trope in cartoons.
 If a Tom & Jerry cartoon were reality, it would be Tom, the cat (tomcat) who would go after the cheese long before Jerry ever did.
 This myth has grown so hugely in our minds, that the brilliant series House MD, with that brilliant diagnostician Dr Gregory House, set this brilliant man up in an attic where he tries to catch a mouse with a piece of cheese.